FLOIP/flow-spec/api-specification.md

 This endpoint is used to ask a system to run (launch) an outbound Flow against one or more Contacts.

-Synchronization of Contact information between systems is a relevant (and difficult) problem to solve generally, especially when two-way synchronization and conflict resolution is required.
+Synchronization of Contact information between systems is a relevant (and difficult) problem to solve generally, especially when two-way synchronization and conflict resolution are required.
 The Flow Specification therefore leaves contact synchronization outside the scope of this API spec.
-However, there is a common requirement to ensure that systems running Flows at the request of another system have an up-to-date copy of Contact properties/parameters as of the start of a flow.
-This endpoint therefore includes a basic ability to transmit the current state of a Contact to populate context at the start of the Flow.
+However, there is a frequent requirement to ensure that systems running Flows at the request of another system have an up-to-date copy of Contact properties/parameters as of the start of a flow.
+This endpoint therefore includes a basic ability to transmit the current state of Contacts to populate context at the start of the Flow.
+Additional information can be transferred within `vendor_metadata`.

 _URL_: POST \[Base URL\]/flow-spec/run_requests